What Is Specialty Pharmacy? A Guide to High-Cost Drugs

 Conclusion

 Specialty pharmacy is a rapidly expanding segment of healthcare defined by its focus on complex, high-cost therapies and intensive patient support services.
 It has transformed how certain medications reach patients and how chronic, serious diseases are managed in the community.
-By concentrating expertise, technology, and continuity of care around these medications, specialty pharmacies have demonstrated the ability to improve adherence and clinical outcomes for conditions like multiple sclerosis ([30]) and hepatitis C ([12]).
-However, this specialization comes at a high financial cost that has reshaped drug economics: specialty drugs now account for an ever-growing share of pharmaceutical spending ([6]) ([9]), spurring policies to manage utilization and control price inflation.
+By concentrating expertise, technology, and continuity of care around these medications, specialty pharmacies have demonstrated the ability to improve adherence and clinical outcomes for conditions like multiple sclerosis ([30]) and hepatitis C ([11]).
+However, this specialization comes at a high financial cost that has reshaped drug economics: specialty drugs now account for 54% of total U.S. drug spending as of 2024 ([6]), spurring policies to manage utilization and control price inflation.

-Going forward, specialty pharmacy will continue to adapt to innovations (such as gene and cell therapies) and to the evolving healthcare payment landscape.
-Emerging models that integrate specialty pharmacists with care teams (as in physician clinic sites) offer promising ways to reduce patient burden and improve outcomes ([15]) ([19]).
-Meanwhile, regulators and payers are scrutinizing the specialty channel’s role in drug costs and access, from the structure of PBM rebates to the fairness of limited distribution practices ([17]) ([18]).
+Going forward, specialty pharmacy will continue to adapt to innovations — with over 22 FDA-approved gene and cell therapies now on the market and projections of 200+ by 2030 — and to the evolving healthcare payment landscape.
+The IRA’s Medicare drug price negotiations (10 drugs in 2026, 15 more in 2027) and the $2,000 out-of-pocket cap are already reshaping the economics.
+The FTC’s landmark 2026 settlement with Express Scripts, requiring elimination of spread pricing, signals structural change in PBM practices.
+Emerging models that integrate specialty pharmacists with care teams (as in physician clinic sites) offer promising ways to reduce patient burden and improve outcomes.
+Meanwhile, regulators and payers are scrutinizing the specialty channel’s role in drug costs and access, from the structure of PBM rebates to the fairness of limited distribution practices ([15]).

 As the specialty pharmacy field matures, the key challenge will be to sustain its benefits (enhanced patient care, focused expertise) while addressing cost and access concerns.
 Already, specialty pharmacies are tracking outcomes and pursuing value-based contracts to demonstrate return on investment in terms of avoided hospitalizations and improved population health.
 In sum, specialty pharmacy will remain a crucial interface between patients and next-generation therapies, and its evolution will mirror broader trends in personalized, high-tech medicine.